'Free TV for everyone': BBC, ITV, Channel 4, Channel 5 new smart TV platform Freely

 What is Freely?
 BBC, ITV, Channel 4 and Channel 5 announce new smart TV platform run by operator of Freeview

-Freely has been described as a way to ‘access to a free, aggregated live TV experience that champions British content’
+Freely has been described as ‘access to a free, aggregated live TV experience that champions British content’

 and live on Freeview channel 276